First Emperor of Rome27BC-14AD

 Born 63 BC – Died 14 AD, age 78

 Between 30BC and 27 BC, Octavian consolidated his political position in Rome and completely reorganized the Constitution.
 The Roman system of government had virtually collapsed from its own internal corruption.
-The Republic of Rome had long since fallen from its republican ideals into a state of near complete disarray.
-Octavian found himself holding emense political power in the middle of a vast political vacum.
-Romes very survival now depended upon not merely political and economic reform, but the creativity, determination and action of one man who could make the decisions for a nation in turmoil.
+The Republic of Rome had long since fallen from its republican ideas into a state of near complete disarray.
+Octavian found himself holding immense political power in the middle of a vast political vacuum.
+Romes very survival now depended upon not merely political and economic reform, but the creativity, determination, and action of one man who could make the decisions for a nation in turmoil.

 For his own protection, Octavian created something entirely new in Roman military history – the Praetorian Guard.
 This elite force was maintained as a special unit whose sole purpose was the protection of his new office of head of state.
 As the centuries would unfold, this elite corp of troops would play a major role in future political events until it was finally reformed by the future Emperor Diocletian in 286 AD.

 In 28 BC, Octavian turned to the Senate with an eye toward reforming this institution as well.
 Armed with the title of Princeps Senatus and with the help of Marcus Agrippa, Octavian conducted a census of the population.
-This maneuver allowed him to reduced the number of senators to 800.
-Still an unwieldy number to say the least, but by far a major improvement over the disorganization that had come to prevail.
+This maneuver allowed him to reduce the number of senators to 800.
+Still, an unwieldy number to say the least but by far a major improvement over the disorganization that had come to prevail.
 This major political reform was in preparation for the return of certain powers Octavian envisioned for the Senate and the people of Rome.

 In 25 BC, Augustus married his only child, Julia to his nephew Marcellus.
 Augustus was clearly grooming Marcellus to be his heir and hoped that this union would produce many grandchildren.
 Unfortunately, Marcellus died in 23 BC quite suddenly and Augustus’ dreams seemed to vanish.
 Matters were made worse by Augustus himself becoming severely ill.
 Many, including himself, believed that he was near death.